redmine-git-hosting/redmine_git_hosting/_includes/guide/step4.md

 #### **(step 4)** User running Redmine must have **RW+** access to gitolite-admin
 ***

-Assuming that you have Gitolite installed :
+Assuming that you have Gitolite installed, add this in ```gitolite.conf``` file :

     repo    gitolite-admin
       RW+                            = redmine_gitolite_admin_id_rsa

-Otherwise you can install Gitolite (v3) by following this :
+Otherwise you can install Gitolite (v3) by following this (this will automatically set the line above) :

     Server requirements: